dr-crunch/governmentality-2025/README.md

 ## Overview

 **Governmentality 2025** is a publicly accessible evidential repository preserving a snapshot of the Irish State’s governance record during the period 2008–2025.
-The repository documents a "multi-decade failure" to engage with **Operations Research (O.R.)**—a discipline essential for managing decision-making under risk in defense, health, and national infrastructure.
+The repository documents a multi-decade failure to engage with **Operations Research (O.R.)**—a discipline essential for managing decision-making under risk in defense, health, and national infrastructure.
 What began as a technical proposal has matured into a "structural indictment" of institutional evasion and the suppression of applied intelligence.

 ```Governmentality-2025/
 │